January 6 committee's investigation stirs up fresh revelations ahead of last planned hearing

 Erased Secret Service texts raise new questions

-There are also new questions that have emerged surrounding the Secret Service and January 6, amid a flurry of new questions over the agency deleting text messages on January 5 and 6, 2021 shortly after they had been requested by oversight officials.
+There are also new questions that have emerged surrounding the Secret Service and January 6, related to the agency deleting text messages on January 5 and 6, 2021 shortly after they had been requested by oversight officials.

 The Homeland Security inspector general sent a letter to the House and Senate Homeland Security committees alerting them that the messages had been erased "as part of a device-replacement program" after the watchdog had requested electronic communications from the Secret Service.